hargoniX/master/thesis/thesis.typ

 However, as explained previously, Lean supports much more expressive variants of polymorphism.
 While they are currently ignored, it would be better to use an approach that can later be extended to support a larger fragment of Lean as well.
-Recent work by Lutze at al. @monotypeflow provides exactly such an extensible framework.
+Recent work by Lutze at al. @monotypeflow provides such an extensible framework.

-Lutze et al. use a type-based flow analysis to monomorphize both higher-ranked and existential polymorphism.
-The idea behind this analysis is to apply the concepts of data-flow analysis to the type level.
+Lutze et al. use a type flow analysis to monomorphize both higher-ranked and existential polymorphism.
 The analysis proceeds in three phases to monomorphize a program.
-First, it traverses the program and generates constraints based on what types polymorphic constants are applied to.
+First, it traverses the program and generates constraints based on what types polymorphic constants are directly applied to.
 Then, it determines whether these constraints admit a finite solution and if they do, determines a solution through fixpoint iteration.
 This solution is a map from type variables to the set of types with which they might be instantiated.
 Lastly, the analysis traverses the program again and instantiates each polymorphic constant according to the solution.

-In the remainder of this section, I present an adaptation of their type-based flow analysis to the flavor of rank-1 polymorphism required for this work.
+In the remainder of this section, I present an adaptation of their type flow analysis to the flavor of rank-1 polymorphism required for this work.
 To simplify the presentation, I only describe the analysis for problems where each constant has at most one type parameter (just like Lutze. et al).
 In practice, the implementation supports any amount of type variables.